LesiaUKR/goit-de-fp/README.md

 - The code must include comments marking where each task step is implemented, e.g., `# Step 6.a): Writing to output Kafka topic`.
 ☝🏻 Acceptance criteria for the final project are mandatory for mentor evaluation.
 If any criteria are not met, the mentor will return the task for revision without evaluation.
 If you need clarification or are stuck, contact your mentor in Slack.

-**Maximum score: 50 points**
-- Step 1: 10 points
-- Step 2: 5 points
-- Step 3: 10 points
-- Step 4: 5 points
-- Step 5: 5 points
-- Step 6: 15 points (7 for streaming to the output Kafka topic and 8 for the database).

-Mistakes or shortcomings will proportionally reduce points at each step as determined by the mentor.

 ---

 ## Part 2: Building an End-to-End Batch Data Lake